-Field: The 12ft by 12ft playing area for the REC game.
-The field consists of 6x6 grid of 24" foam tiles and all game elements that are located within the Field Perimeter.
+Field: The 12ft x 12ft playing area for the REC game.
+The field consists of a 6 x 6 grid of 24" foam tiles and all game elements which are located within the Field Perimeter.

 Field Perimeter: The 1ft tall black aluminum and clear acrylic border of a REC Field, whose purpose is to keep all Field elements contained within its borders throughout the game.
 The Field Perimeter is 12ft in length on each side and can be a VEX VRC Field Perimeter or FTC Field Perimeter from Andymark.